If you’ve ever seen a bodybuilder or fitness model and wondered “how are they so lean?”, 9 out of 10 times the answer is simple:

 That said, the notion that Clen can build muscle while burning fat is a little bit of a stretch.
 It can definitely burn fat and won’t necessarily cause muscle-loss, but that’s not the same thing as building muscle.

-What Kind Of Results Can I Expect From Clen?
+What Kind Of Results Can You Expect With Clenbuterol?

 You can definitely expect to lose body fat and get leaner in a pretty short amount of time.